 The Ultimate Guide to Growing Peas

 Nothing beats home-grown peas for their tenderness and taste.
-That's because when they are picked, their sugars start to turn to starch and so they quickly lose their sweetness and flavour.
-Pick your peas when small, steam within an hour of picking with a sprig of mint and you won't taste better.
+That's because when they’re picked, their sugars start to turn to starch and so they quickly lose their sweetness and flavour.
+Pick your peas when small, steam them within an hour of picking with a sprig of mint, and you won't taste better.

 Pea varieties

-Sugar snap peas and snow peas are eaten pod and all, picked before the peas have fully developed.
-Both are generally easier to grow than garden peas, and are definitely worth trying if you've had problems with normal peas in the past.
+Sugar snap peas and snow peas are eaten pods and all, picked before the peas have fully developed.
+Both are generally easier to grow than garden peas and are definitely worth trying if you've had problems with normal peas in the past.

 - Early: Earlicrop Massey